Governance (GOVN) 377

 GOVN 377 has a Challenge for Credit option.

 GOVN 377: Issues in Access to Information and Privacy Protection explores how society grapples with the issues surrounding information access and protection of privacy.
-It overviews a range of access and privacy debates, including the place of surveillance, anti-terrorism measures, social networking, and the sharing of health information in a free and democratic society.
+It overviews a range of access and privacy debates, including the place of surveillance, anti-terrorism measures, social networking, data harvesting, algorithms in risk management, and the sharing of health information in a free and democratic society.

 A shortened summary of some of the concerns raised in this course might look like: